scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         dlg has refused to generate "No Outline Font" and "No Bitmap Font".
-    -   Herbert Duerr from OpenOffice tells me that their OpenSymbol.ttf font when produced by fontforge does not work on Win98.
+    -   Herbert Duerr from OpenOffice tells me that their OpenSymbol.ttf font when produced by websharpstudios does not work on Win98.
 This is because Win98 doesn't like the codepages bits ff produces and refuses to use any glyphs in the font.
 He submitted a patch to make ff produce a version 0 OS/2 table (with no codepage info)